iaviles183/Music-Radar-with-Make/README.md

 ----
 # AUTOMATION IMPORT

 If you want you can download the [BLUEPRINT](Spotify_Radar.blueprint.json) and import it into Make.com.
-You will have to do a bit of configuration so refer to the PDFs in [English](SpotifyRadarGuide_EN.pdf) or [Spanish](SpotifyRadarGuia_ES.pdf) and only see this sections:
+Still, I recommend you see the guides because you will have to do a bit of configuration so refer to the PDFs in [English](SpotifyRadarGuide_EN.pdf) or [Spanish](SpotifyRadarGuia_ES.pdf) and review all of it, especially this sections:

 - Spotify Developer App